jscarsten/ZPPicGen/README.md

+NOTE : This is meant to be a demo of the old version of the code (developed around 2019)

 TO run this build of ZPPicGen.py:
   - You will need python installed (pip/python, pip3/python3)
   - You will need pandas / PIL